by Collyn Rivers – Updated 2020

-Australia’s Glenn Portch spent 20 years experimenting and building ten ultra-light fifth-wheel caravans.
+Australia’s Glenn Portch spent 20 years experimenting and building ten ultra-light fifth-wheel travel trailers.
 His own 11.3-metre unit weighs 3200 kg (7050 lb).
 Its payload (of an extraordinary 1200 kg [2650 lb]) allows him to include his Harley Davidson motorcycle with ease.
 The last of the eight he made is 9.1 metres.
 It was originally under 2000 kg (4400 lb) but the buyer insisted on a granite kitchen benchtop!

 Glenn’s own ultra-light Navigator is 11.3 metres.
 It weighs 3200 kg (7050 lb) and its carrying capacity is 1200 kg (2650 lb).
 Pic: Glenn Portch